Landlord and Tenant Lawyers in Long Beach, California

 There are various rights and responsibilities that landlords and tenants have.
 It's important that each party is aware of their rights, and the rights of the other party.
 By knowing and respecting these rights, the risk of conflict should be reduced dramatically.

 Landlord's Rights in Long Beach, CA

 The most important and most obvious right that a landlord has is the right to timely payment of rent from the tenant.
 This, of course, means that the tenant has a duty to pay rent.

 Landlords also have a right to be free from damage to the rented unit.
 Tenants are expected not to damage their dwellings, intentionally or negligently.
 Landlords can deduct the cost of repairs from the tenant's security deposit.
 In general, tenants are not accountable for damage resulting from ordinary wear and tear.

 Tenant's Rights in Long Beach, CA

 The most basic right of a tenant is the right to a living space that's fit for human habitation.
-This is, after all, what they're paying the landlord to provide.
+This is, after all, what they're paying the landlord to present.
 Landlords in Long Beach, California are under a legal duty to make sure that their apartments are habitable.
-There are many factors that are considered in determining if a unit is habitable or not, but, generally, a unit will not be deemed habitable if it lacks any of the following: running water, electricity, heat, and protection from the elements (such as proper insulation, and windows that close).
+There are various factors that are considered in deciding if a unit is habitable or not, but, generally, a unit will not be deemed habitable if it lacks any of the following: running water, electricity, heat, and protection from the elements (such as proper insulation, and windows that close).

-Finally, the laws of most states protect tenants from unfair eviction.
+Lastly, the laws of most states safeguard tenants from unfair eviction.
 In general, as long as a tenant is paying rent on time, and is not damaging the unit, they cannot be evicted before the term of the lease expires, unless there is a very good reason to do so (such as excessive noise caused by the tenant, or illegal activities in the apartment).